All Products

 If the source database is a self-managed MySQL database deployed in a dual-primary cluster, you must set the log_slave_updates parameter to ON.
 This ensures that DTS can obtain all binary logs.

-• The binary logs of the source database must be stored for at least seven days.
+• The binary logs of an ApsaraDB RDS for MySQL instance must be stored for at least three days.
+We recommend that you store the binary logs seven days.
+The binary logs of a self-managed MySQL database must be stored for at least seven days.
 Otherwise, DTS may fail to obtain the binary logs and the task may fail.
 In exceptional circumstances, data inconsistency or loss may occur.
 Make sure that you configure the retention period of binary logs based on the preceding requirements.
 Otherwise, the service reliability or performance stated in the Service Level Agreement (SLA) of DTS may not be guaranteed.

 • Limits on operations to be performed on the source database: